Focused Ultrasound

 If you have essential tremor or tremor related to Parkinson’s disease that hasn't gotten better with medication, it may help you get relief.

 At Rush, we offer this treatment combined with magnetic resonance imaging.
-This procedure, called MR-guided focused ultrasound, enables us to precisely target the spot in your brain that controls your tremor — without open surgery.
+This procedure, called MR-guided focused ultrasound, enables us to precisely target the spot in your brain responsible for tremor symptoms — without open surgery.

 It's important to note that this procedure, like deep brain stimulation, does not treat your underlying disease or prevent disease progression.